BlueBrain/SSCxEModelExamples/README.rst

   nrnivmodl mechanisms

 First, e-features for the validations have to be extracted from the chosen patch clamp protocol.
-To extract e-features use `feature-extraction.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/somatic_validation/feature-extraction.ipynb>`_, the results of this extraction can be found in `somatic_validation/L5TPC <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/somatic_validation/L5TPC>`_.
+To extract e-features use `feature-extraction.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/somatic_validation/feature-extraction.ipynb>`_, the results of this extraction can be found in the `somatic_validation/L5TPC <https://github.com/BlueBrain/SSCxEModelExamples/tree/main/somatic_validation/L5TPC>`_ folder.
 To run and visualize results of the somatic validation run `somatic-validation.ipynb <https://github.com/BlueBrain/SSCxEModelExamples/blob/main/somatic_validation/somatic-validation.ipynb>`_.

 Generalization
 ______________